 6. Can’t be bothered to water?
 Your hose probably isn’t convenient.
 Move it.
 Don’t want to have it professionally moved?
 Just add a splitter and an extra length of hose and hang it where it’s most convenient.

 7. FORGET THE FLOWERS … FOCUS ON FOLIAGE.
-A backyard filled with only green is calm and relaxing.
+A backyard filled with only green is calm and relaxing and usually less maintenance.

 8. WATER FEATURE

 Whether it’s just a big pot with a small fountain and aquatics in it or a full on pond with waterfalls like the one I built, having the sound of some type of moving water instantly relaxes you and makes you feel like you’re somewhere else.
 Costa Rica maybe.